-Jacques Hnizdovsky was born on January 27, 1915 in Western Ukraine (Galicia) during a time of great political upheaval, the collapse of Tsarist rule, the rise of Leninism/Marxism and the confiscation of land and Siberian exile for most of his family.
-Being away at boarding school at the time of great political upheaval, Jacques, the youngest of seven children, was able to escape this fate, although as a result, at the age of 14, he would never see his family again.
+Jacques Hnizdovsky was born on January 27, 1915 in Ukraine during a time of great political upheaval, the collapse of Tsarist rule, and confiscation of land and Siberian exile for most of his family, for the sole reason of being titled landowners.
+Being away at boarding school at the time of great political turmoil, Jacques, the youngest of seven children, the child of his parents old age, was able to escape this fate, although as a result, at the age of 14, he would never see his family again.

-Jacques Hnizdovsky was self-taught in the art of printmaking, yet would come to be known as one of the world's most noted printmakers and its most noted woodcut artist.
+At the Academy of Fine Arts in Zagreb, Jacques worked from a human model, both in painting and in sculpture, and had an early interest in portraiture.
+Jacques Hnizdovsky was self-taught in printmaking, yet would come to be known as one of the world's most noted printmakers.

-Having lost everything during the war, he arrived in the United States penniless, yet was determined to overcome many hardships to become an independent artist.
+Upon graduation, with Europe in total disarray, Hnizdovsky found himself stateless, and in a displaced persons camp in Weyarn, Germany, where he patiently awaited sponsorship to be able to emigrate to the United States.
+Having lost everything during the war, Hnizdovsky arrived in the United States with nothing, yet was determined to overcome immense hardships to become an independent artist.

 In 1962 he was awarded the First Prize at the Boston Printmakers annual exhibition for his print “The Sheep”.
 "The Sheep" was to become his best-known and most successful print, selling out almost immediately.

-In 1977 shows of his woodcuts were held at the Long Beach Museum of Art and Yale University, and in 1978 and 1982 at the University of Virginia and at the Hermitage Museum in 1981. (highly abridged)
+In 1977 shows of his woodcuts were held at the Long Beach Museum of Art and Yale University, and in 1978 and 1982 at the University of Virginia and at the Hermitage Museum in 1981. (abridged list)

 He received a Tiffany Fellowship in 1961, and fellowships from the following: MacDowell Colony in 1963, 1971, 1976, 1977; Yaddo Foundation in 1978; Ossabaw Foundation in 1980; Virginia Center for the Creative Arts in 1979, 1981, 1982, 1983, and 1984.